Genaro Codina, Zacatecas: Demographics

-In the 2020 Mexican Census, Genaro Codina recorded a population of 8168 inhabitants living in 2054 households.
+In the 2020 Census, Genaro Codina recorded a population of 8168 inhabitants living in 2054 households.
 The 2010 Census recorded a population of 8104 inhabitants in Genaro Codina.

 There are 54 inhabited localities in the municipality, of which only the municipal seat, also called Genaro Codina, is classified as urban.
 It recorded a population of 1428 inhabitants in the 2020 Census.

 Economy and infrastructure

 In the 2015 Intercensal Survey, 21% of Genaro Codina's workforce was employed in the primary sector, 46% in the secondary sector, 7% in commerce, and 23% in services.
 The main crops grown in Genaro Codina are corn (grain and silage) and prickly pear.

-Federal Highway 45D runs through the northeastern corner of the municipality, connecting it to Guadalupe and Zacatecas City in the north, and Aguascalientes City in the south.
+Federal Highway 45D runs through the northeastern corner of the municipality, connecting it to Guadalupe and Zacatecas to the north, and to the city of Aguascalientes to the south.